bojand/ghz/www/docs/calldata.md

 	// unique worker ID
 	WorkerID		   string

-	// unique incremented request number for each request RequestNumber      int64
+	// unique incremented request number for each call RequestNumber      int64

 	// fully-qualified name of the method call